 While you may have heard of 12-step programs such as Alcoholics Anonymous before, you might not know that they can be part of treatment programs for many different addictions.
-Individual counseling, group therapy, diet and exercise, and medication are all part of a comprehensive treatment plan.
+Individual counseling, group therapy, diet and exercise, and medication are all part of comprehensive addiction counseling programs.
 A 12-step program can be an additional tool to help someone on the path to recovery.
-We know that recovery programs are not one-size-fits-all, and we can come up with the right plan to help you or your loved one achieve lasting sobriety.
+We know that recovery programs are not one-size-fits-all, and we can develop the right plan to help you or your loved one achieve lasting sobriety.

 What Is a 12-Step Program?